 Asbestos Exposure and Disease

-A carcinogenic (cancer-causing) mineral, asbestos was once frequently used in many different capacities due to its durability and fire-resistant properties.
-It was used widely in construction and other industrial situations and can be found in older buildings, specific job sites, military bases, and the environment.
+As a carcinogenic, or cancer-causing, mineral, asbestos was once frequently used in many different capacities due to its durability and fire-resistant properties.
+It was used widely in construction and other industrial occupations and is often found in older buildings, job sites, and military bases.
 In the environment, asbestos is a group of minerals that occurs naturally in fibrous bundles and can be found in soil and rock.

 Since asbestos is so fibrous, when disturbed it can be expelled into the air.
 That is when it becomes dangerous.
-When asbestos fibers are present in the air they can easily be inhaled or ingested by surrounding workers or residents.
-Once the fibers get lodged in the lung tissues it remains there, where it will irritate and further damage the tissues around it.
-After several years, sometimes even 10 to 20 years, diseases can develop from these fibers, pleural effusion being one of them.
+When asbestos fibers are present they can easily be inhaled or ingested by surrounding workers or residents.
+Once the fibers get lodged in the lung tissues they remain there, further irritating and damaging the surrounding tissues.
+After several years or even decades, this inflammation leads to diseases like pleural effusion.

-Sometimes pleural effusion can be referred to as “water on the lungs.”
+Sometimes pleural effusion is referred to as “water on the lungs.”
 The condition consists of fluid buildup between layers of tissue in the pleura (thin membranes that line the lungs and the inside of the chest cavity) outside the lungs.
-When the pleura is irritated, infected, or inflamed, it can begin to accumulate excess fluid.
-After too much builds up, the chest cavity becomes filled with that excess, creating pleural effusion.
+When the pleura is irritated, infected, or inflamed, it begins to accumulate excess fluid.
+After too much build-up, it fills the chest cavity and creates pleural effusion.

 Symptoms and Diagnosis

 There are some people with pleural effusion who don’t exhibit symptoms.
-These people may find out about their condition through a chest x-ray or examination that a doctor may perform for a different reason.
-For those who experience symptoms, they can include:
+These patients may find out about their condition through a chest x-ray or examination that a doctor may perform for a different reason.
+For those who do experience symptoms, they include:

 - Chest pain